GAN-based Vertical Federated Learning for Label Protection in Binary Classification: Discussion on hyperparameters

 \subsection{Discussion on $\sigma$}

-Comparing GAFM with different $\sigma$ arcoss 10 repetitions in Table \ref{app:auc-leak AUC-tvd-sigma}, we observe that a moderately large $\sigma$ does not lead to severe deterioration in prediction accuracy and can provide almost the same robust protection against label stealing attacks.
+We conducted a comparison of GAFM with varying values of $\sigma$ over 10 repetitions, as shown in Table \ref{app:auc-leak AUC-tvd-sigma}.
+Our results indicate that a moderately large $\sigma$ does not significantly compromise prediction accuracy and can still offer robust protection against label stealing attacks.
+Thus, we have chosen to fix $\sigma$ at 0.01 for all datasets.